 Theological supervision is a distinct form of mentoring for preparation for ministry that requires skills, strategies, and knowledge.
-Our program relies on the generosity and commitment of sites who commit to the mutual learning that occurs when an HDS student is hosted at their organization, and students and graduates of the MDiv program consistently report that participation in the Field Education Program is one of the most important elements of their educational experience while at HDS.
+Our program relies on the generosity and commitment of sites who commit to the mutual learning that occurs when an HDS student is hosted at their organization, and students and graduates of the master of divinity (MDiv) program consistently report that participation in the Field Education Program is one of the most important elements of their educational experience while at HDS.

 For prospective sites and supervisors

 Our standards for excellence in the classroom apply to the sites and supervisors that host our students.
 Sites and supervisors interested in an ongoing relationship with HDS are accredited through an application process and year-long Supervisory Training and Consultation course taught by the assistant dean of ministry studies.
 Applications for site accreditation and for supervisor certification should be submitted by June 15.
 The composition of the course is determined during the summer preceding enrollment for the course, which begins in September.